jdesiloniz/ulx3s_numeric_display/README.md

 ![Running on a breadboard](img/display.gif)

-The goal of this project is to be able to use 4-digit 7-segment displays as an easy and quick method of debugging/data display.
+The goal of this project is to be able to use 4-digit 7-segment displays with the [ULX3S FPGA board](https://ulx3s.github.io/) as an easy and quick method of debugging/data display.
 OLED screens are really convenient but they require more complex logic and memory buffers to contain the graphical data, so I think having these displays as an alternative for simple debugging can help a lot for quick iteration and debugging.

 ## Design